 Don’t forget to check out the Starý Královský palác (Old Royal Palace) and Lobkovický palác (Lobkowicz Palace), and marvel at the Royal gardens too.
 After that, take a stroll in Zlatá ulička (Golden Lane), a row of crooked houses, one of which was once home to Kafka.
 There is also an option to go on Prague Castle Walking Tour that includes admission tickets and a guide.

-'If Cafe' is a popular spot to have a coffee with delicious desserts or a simple breakfast/brunch.
+'If Cafe' is a popular spot for coffee with delicious desserts or a simple breakfast/brunch.
 If you want to try something traditional, order větrník.
 The combination of cream and caramel will blow your socks off.
 The cafe is located in Prague's Lesser Town (Malá Strana) near leafy Kampa Island Park, an excellent place for a pleasant walk by the river.
 Don't be surprised if this neighbourhood looks somewhat familiar.
 After all, it has been featured in many movies, from Amadeus to Spider-Man: Far From Home.

 The Lesser Town has beautiful buildings with well-preserved baroque architecture and surprises at every corner.
 There are a few sites that you shouldn't miss here, such as John Lennon Wall and Kostel sv.
 Mikuláše (Church of St. Nicholas).
-If you choose to climb the 215 steep steps of the church bell tower, you can recharge and take some rest at Vrtbovská Zahrada (Vrtba Garden).
+If you choose to climb the 215 steep steps of the church bell tower, you can recharge and rest at Vrtbovská Zahrada (Vrtba Garden).

 For an incredible scenic view of Prague, you can continue to walk up Petrin Hill towards the gardens and Petrin Tower.
 To make your life easier, take a Petrin funicular or hop on an e-bike tour.
 Petrin Tower, with its steel construction, looks similar to the Eiffel Tower.